 Those who served as airport or military firefighters are at particularly high risk of PFAS exposure.
 Until 2018, the Federal Airport Administration (FAA) required airports to use PFA-containing foam following U.S. Navy guidelines.

 The U.S. Navy and other branches of the military have used firefighting foam since the 1960s, even during training exercises and non-critical missions.
 It was particularly favored since it could put out jet fuel fires.
 The military is currently phasing out the use of certain PFAS.

 The firefighting foam lawyers at Sokolove Law are currently investigating cases involving kidney, testicular, and pancreatic cancer after occupational exposure to firefighting foam.

-If you or a loved one are a firefighter, have been exposed to these foams, and later diagnosed with kidney, testicular, or pancreatic cancer, you may wish to file a legal claim against companies that made firefighting foam.
+If you or a loved one are a firefighter, have been exposed to these foams, and later diagnosed with kidney, testicular, or pancreatic cancer, you may wish to file an AFFF foam lawsuit against companies that made firefighting foam.
 You may be able to receive financial compensation for your injuries.